 I was 15 the first time I saw a tree as a thing of beauty.
 Three trees, to be precise.
 We had just moved from Virginia to Tacoma, Washington, and our new house had three young birch trees in the back yard, planted close to each other.
 When the wind blew, they looked like three beautiful girls dancing.
 My heart always lifted when the wind tossed them into a dance.

 For 17 years of my adult life, we lived in a house near Greenlake in Seattle with a huge Western red cedar in the front yard.
-I can’t tell you how many times I sat in the living room, gazing into the branches of that tree, awed by its size and beauty.
+I can’t tell you how many...Read full article »

 Lynne Baab • Friday July 12 2019

 “Keep me as the apple of your eye.
 Hide me in the shelter of your wings.”
 (Psalm 17:8)